stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: nodejs

-  This will return the Account Store Mapping:
+  This will print the list of account store mappings in your console:

   .. literalinclude:: code/nodejs/authentication/get_asm_resp.js
       :language: javascript